 The following table presents for our named executive officers the number and value of securities underlying unexercised options that are held by these executive officers as of December 31, 2005.
-No stock appreciation rights were granted to, and no options were exercised by, these executive officers in the last fiscal year, and no stock appreciation rights were outstanding at the end of that year.
+No options or stock appreciation rights were granted to or exercised by these executive officers in the last fiscal year, and no stock appreciation rights were outstanding at the end of that year.
+Subsequent to 2005, David Berry exercised 30,000 shares at \$0.29 per share.

 Options granted to the named executive officers before September 30, 2003 were immediately exercisable with the underlying shares subject to our right of repurchase in the event that the optionee's employment terminated prior to full vesting.
-Options granted after that date become exercisable upon vesting.
-The options vest as to 25% of the shares subject to the option on the one-year anniversary of the date of grant and an additional 2.0833% each month thereafter.
+Our right of repurchase lapses as to 25% of the shares subject to the option on the one-year anniversary of the date of grant and an additional 2.0833% each month thereafter.

-The figures in the "value of unexercised in-the-money options at fiscal year end" column are based on our initial public offering price of \$8.00 per share, less the exercise price paid or payable for these shares.
+The figures in the "value of unexercised in-the-money options at fiscal year end" column are based on the midpoint of our initial public offering price range, less the exercise price paid or payable for these shares.

-Number of of Securities

-Underlying Underlying Unexercised Value of Unexercised

-Oį In-the-Money Options at

-Decemb December 31, 2005 December 31, 2005
+Underlying Opt of Securities g Unexercised tions at per 31, 2005 Value of Unexercised In-the-Money Options at December 31, 2005

-Name Exercisable Exercisable Unexercisable Exercisable Unexercisable
+Name Exercisable Unexercisable Exercisable Unexercisable

 Stephen G. Waldis

 Lawrence R. Irving

-David E. Berry 30,000 \$ 231,300
+David E. Berry 30,000 [ ]

 Peter Halis

-Robert Garcia 21,875 88,125 \$ 168,657 \$ 666,644
+Robert Garcia 110,000 [ ]